bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

 * :sparkles: Removed dependencies (closes #69)
+* :arrows_counterclockwise: Using a fixed thread pool, rather than a cached one (so preventing cases where too many threads from running at once).
+* :bug:      Fixed a HUGE memory leak.
+Huge.
-* :bug:      fixed a crash in `PrioritizedBThreadsEventSelectionStrategy` when all the events were blocked (#70).
+* :bug:      Fixed a crash in `PrioritizedBThreadsEventSelectionStrategy` when all the events were blocked (#70).
-* :sparkles: more tests
+* :sparkles: More tests
 * :sparkles: Cleanups
-* :arrows_counterclockwise: Using a fixed thread pool, rather than a cached one (so preventing cases where too many threads from running at once).
 * :put_litter_in_its_place: Setting interrupt handlers, the last BPjs task that was not under `bp` object, is now a `bp` method.
 So `setInterruptHandler` is now `bp.setInterruptHandler`.

 ### 2018-12-23